10 tour companies that offer amazing family tours (updated for 2025)

 Family tours with G Adventures include National Geographic Family Journeys to destinations such as Morocco (Photo: G Adventures)

 Tour operator G Adventures believes travel can change the world, and its family guided tours aim to open the world to kids by introducing them to diverse people and cultures.
-The company also offers exclusive tours in partnership with National Geographic, which means adventure-loving families with children age seven and older who are interested in wildlife, photography, and geography can book a National Geographic Family Journey with G Adventures to places like Iceland, Morocco, and Alaska.
+The company also offers exclusive tours in partnership with National Geographic, which means adventure-loving families with children age seven and older who are interested in wildlife, photography, and geography can book one of the National Geographic Family Journeys with G Adventures to places like Rwanda, Turkey, and Nepal.

 G Adventures has a range of small group tours for families to suit most travel styles and ages, including hard-to-please teens and tweens.
 Most trips blend must-see destination highlights with meaningful cultural exchange.
 Enthusiastic guides are hand-selected for their desire to work with families.